IPerSense at IEEE ITSC 2026

 40 min moderated by organizers |

-10:45 am - 11:00 am |
+10:55 am - 11:00 am |

 Conclusion and Closing Remarks by organizers |

-15 min farewell |
+5 min farewell |

 Attendance and registration

 This workshop is held at IEEE ITSC 2026.
 Participation requires registration for IEEE ITSC 2026 at least for the workshop day and is included in a full conference registration.
+See the official conference website for registration, venue, and local information: IEEE ITSC 2026.